Cache Dependencies and Directories

 - bundle install --deployment # to cache vendor/bundle

-Explicitly disabling caching #
+Explicitly disable caching #

 You can explicitly disable all caching by setting the cache